ilopezfr/Self-Driving-Car-Engineering/project_writeup.md

 ## Data Collection
 I followed an iterative approach, starting with the collecting minimum data--one lap driving, in this case--, building a simple network, testing it on the simulator, measuring the results and then iterating.

-This way I was able to visualy appreciate what were the situations in which my network wasn't performing well so that I could collect more training data that would teach the network how to behave properly on the situations where it previously failed.
+This way I was able to visually appreciate what were the situations in which my network wasn't performing well so that I could collect more training data that would teach the network how to behave properly on the situations where it previously failed.

 Here's an example of the three different types of images captured by the car:
 ![alt text][image1]